Finiteness properties of torsion fields of abelian varieties: Representations attached to cohomology

-After replacing $\kappa$ by a finite extension (and replacing the rest accordingly) we can assume that $K/\kappa$ is separable (cf. \cite[4.6.7]{EGAIV2}) and primary.
+\begin{proof} After replacing $\kappa$ by a finite extension (and replacing the rest accordingly) we can assume that $K/\kappa$ is separable (cf. \cite[4.6.7]{EGAIV2}) and primary.
 Then there exists a geometrically connected smooth $\kappa$-scheme $S$ with function field $K$.
-After replacing $S$ by a non-empty open subscheme we can assume that $A$ extends to an abelian scheme $\AAA/S$ (cf. \cite[Remark 20.9]{milne1986}).
-Then $\rho_A^*$ factors to a surjective homomorphism $\rho_A^*: \pi_1(S)\to G_A^*(K)$ by the criterion of Neron-Ogg-Shafarevich (cf. \cite[IX.2.2.9]{sga7}) and purity of the branch locus.
-After replacing $\kappa$ by a finite extension (and replacing the rest accordingly) we can assume that there exists a point $s\in S(\kappa)$.
+By the usual spreading-out principles, after replacing $S$ by a non-empty open subscheme, we can assume that $X$ extends to a smooth projective $S$-scheme $\XXX$ such that $f: \XXX\to S$ has geometrically connected fibres and such that for every $\ell\in\Ll'$ the sheaf $R^if_*\Zz_\ell(j)$ is lisse and of formation compatible with any base change $S'\to S$ (cf. \cite[Cor.
+2.6]{illusie}).
+In particular $\rho_\ell$ factors through $\pi_1(S)$.
+After replacing $\kappa$ by a finite separable extension and replacing the rest accordingly we can assume that there exists a point $s\in S(\kappa)$.
 Let $\sigma$ be the section of $\pi_1(S)\to \Gal(\kappa)$ induced by $s$ (well-defined up to conjugation).
 There is a diagram